 The same people making the judgment.

-When the Guard's doing the same thing, it always does.
+When the Guard's doing the same thing it always does.

-When the Guard does what it does in Iraq along with the rest of the military, they suck.
+When Guard does what it does in Iraq along with the rest of the military, they suck.

-and their tools of a murderer.
+And they're tools of a murderer.

-Great call Eric thanks much we will be right back.
+We will be right back.

-This is one of the problems we have with you it's hard to keep up with you.
+This is one of the problems we have with you.

 You bounce all over the place.